-Medical deburring with Nitrofreeze® cryogenic technology safely and cleanly removes burrs from the plastic and rubber parts used with today’s medical devices and equipment.
+Medical deburring services with Nitrofreeze® cryogenic technology safely and cleanly removes burrs from the plastic and rubber parts used with today’s medical devices and equipment.
 Cryogenic deburring won’t affect the surface finish or geometry of machined parts and provides a reliable, cost-effective alternative to manual deburring and vibratory or tumbling methods.
 Because it’s an automated batch process, cryogenic deburring also provides consistent, repeatable results – even with challenging part features.

 The cylindrical polycarbonate media that Nitrofreeze® uses comes in sizes from 0.015” (smallest) to 0.060” (largest) to accommodate specific deburring requirements.
 This non-toxic, environmentally-friendly media won’t mar or damage part surfaces and won’t leave dust or residue behind.
-Cryogenic deburring for medical parts and products is especially effective at removing machined burrs from blind holes, through holes, and other recessed areas.
+Cryogenic deburring for medical devices and products is especially effective at removing machined burrs from blind holes, through holes, and other recessed areas.
 It’s the best deburring tool for plastic.

 The following sections provide examples.